Join me!

 Water Well

-Place it in an unheated, sheltered location a day or so for the transition.
+Place it in an unheated, sheltered location for a day or so for the transition.
 After that, water it well and take it back outside.
 If the ground is not frozen, plant it.
-If the ground is frozen, protect the root ball by insulating it in a pile of moistened mulch or straw until the thaw.
+If the ground is frozen, protect the root ball by insulating it in a moistened mulch or straw pile until it thaws outside.

 Looking up at a Grinch Tree

-With these tips, your fresh tree will look gorgeous for the holidays and provide your family with plenty of enjoyment.
+With these tips on how to keep a Christmas tree alive, your fresh tree will look gorgeous for the holidays and provide your family with plenty of enjoyment.
 What should you do after Christmas?

 Look up your local tree recycling programs.
 Some have a roadside pickup, while others have central drop-off locations.
 I know of at least one city that has a great program where you can take your tree to a goat farm and stay to watch the goats chow down.
 They go after the trees like crazy, and they will eat all the needles and branches right down to the trunk!

 Or you can always get a bit crafty!
-Why not make a few of these fun projects with your recycled Christmas tree?
+Why not make some of these fun projects with your recycled Christmas tree?

 wood burned coasters

 Every single day, check the water levels of your tree.
-Your tree trunk should be submerged in at least 2 inches at all times.
-A Christmas tree stand should hold a minimum of 1 quart of water or you will notice yourself refilling it multiple times a day.
+Your tree trunk should always be submerged in at least 2 inches.
+A Christmas tree stand should hold a minimum of 1 quart of water, or you will notice yourself refilling it multiple times a day.

 If you’re checking the water levels and notice it’s not changing, your tree is likely not drinking any water.
 This means you will need to make another fresh cut.
 When you cut a tree, resin seeps out and can block the pores that intake water.

 Upon purchasing, the seller should make a fresh cut to help them absorb water.
-If you need to make one yourself, the cut should be at least 1-inch.
+If you need to make one yourself, the cut should be at least 1-2 inches.

 As your tree ages, it will drop more and more needles.
-You want to try and take the tree down before it dries up completely or cleanup will be a big chore!
+You want to try and take the tree down before it dries up entirely, or cleanup will be a big chore!

 best type of christmas tree

 You cannot overwater a Christmas tree.
-They need lots of water while inside the home, especially during their first week, so be sure to always keep the stand full of water.
+They need lots of water inside the home, especially during their first week, so always keep the stand full of water.

 The general rule is that you need a quart of water for every inch in diameter.
-For example, a trunk that is 2 inches wide will drink 2 quarts of water a day.
-This rule helps you pick out the right size stand and tree to match each other.
+For example, a trunk 2 inches wide will drink 2 quarts of water daily.
+This rule helps you pick the suitable size stand and tree to match each other.

 Christmas trees can last 6-8 hours without water before they will begin to dry out.
 While transporting, keep the surface of the fresh-cut clean and avoid any damage.

 When at home, leave it in water and the garage until you can bring it inside to set up.
-If it’s more than 6-8 hours later, you will need to make another fresh cut to the tree.
+If it’s more than 6-8 hours later, you must make another fresh cut to the tree.

 Stephanie and kiddo at Christmas tree farm

-Got any more questions about how to care for a Christmas tree?
-Drop them in the comments down below and I’ll answer them as soon as I can.
+Do you have any more questions about how to keep a Christmas tree alive?
+Drop them in the comments down below, and I’ll answer them as soon as I can.
 Until then, Merry Christmas!

 More Christmas Posts: